 Several factors contribute to individual differences in BMR, such as age, gender, weight, height, and body composition.
 For instance, individuals with higher muscle mass tend to have a higher BMR than those with more body fat.
 Therefore, understanding your BMR is essential for devising an accurate calorie deficit plan.

-See also How many calories should i burn in a workout calculator
+See also How many calories in a blue cheese burger

 Total Daily Energy Expenditure (TDEE)